 Please download the attached infographic for more information on how to make a report.

-Using Unlicenced Software
+Using Unlicensed Software

 Things to look out for:

-- No licence documentation
+- No license documentation

 - Poor quality artwork on packaging or media